lkuper/CMPS290S-2018-09/course-overview.md

 > This graduate seminar course explores the theory and practice of distributed programming from a programming-languages perspective.
 We will focus on programming models, language-level abstractions, and verification techniques that attempt to tame the many complexities of distributed systems: inevitable failures of the underlying hardware or network; communication latency resulting from the distance between nodes; the challenge of scaling to handle ever-larger amounts of work; and more.
 Most of the work in the course will consist of reading classic and recent papers from the academic literature, writing short responses to the readings, and discussing them in class.
 Furthermore, every participant in the course will contribute to a public group blog where we will share what we learn with a broader audience.

-There's more than one reasonable way to approach a seminar course on languages and abstractions for distributed programming.
+There's more than one reasonable way to approach such a course.
 We could spend all our time on process calculi and only make a small dent in the literature.
 Or we could spend all our time on large-scale distributed data processing and only make a small dent in the literature.

 In this course, we will be focusing a lot of attention on [consistency models](https://en.wikipedia.org/wiki/Consistency_model) and language-based approaches to specifying, implementing, and verifying them.
 Of course, we will only make a small dent in the literature.

 ### In this course, you will:

-  - Become more comfortable with reading research papers (particularly PL papers, if you haven't read a lot of those)
+  - Become more comfortable with reading research papers (particularly PL papers, if you haven't read a lot of those).
-  - Get a sense of how PL research and (distributed) systems research intersect
+  - Get a sense of how PL research and (distributed) systems research intersect.
-  - Identify some interesting research questions that fall in that intersection that you want to investigate, and start taking steps toward answering those questions
+  - Identify some interesting research questions that fall in that intersection that you want to investigate, and start taking steps toward answering those questions.
-  - Hone your technical writing and presenting skills, both for a specialist (i.e., each other) and non-specialist (i.e., blog reader) audience
+  - Hone your technical writing and presenting skills, both for a specialist (i.e., each other) and non-specialist (i.e., blog reader) audience.

 ## Background you'll need